MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/leaderboards.md

 ## Introduction

-As described in [Data Platform Overview](../data-platform/data-platform-for-stats-leaderboards-achievements.md), Leaderboards are a great way to encourage competition between your players, and keep players engaged in trying to beat their previous best score as well as that of their friends.
+As described in [Player Data Overview](../data-platform/data-platform-for-stats-leaderboards-achievements.md), Leaderboards are a great way to encourage competition between your players, and keep players engaged in trying to beat their previous best score as well as that of their friends.

 Leaderboards for [Featured Stats](stats2017.md#configured-stats-and-featured-leaderboards) are always displayed in a title's Game Hub and sometimes displayed as a part of the UI for a title when it is pinned to the homepage.
 You can also use your configured Featured Stats to create Leaderboards inside of your title.